 You typically see as many devices in a multi-stage outlet structure as there events.
 In the figure above there are three.
 An Orifice, a Rectangular Weir and a Culvert.
 As for the Riser, well, it’s just there to hold the first two guys… Orifice and Rectangular Weir while conveying their flows to the culvert.

-Since this article is more about the outlet structure design “procedure”, I won’t go into a lot of detail about the storage part.
+Since this article is more about the outlet structure design “procedure”, I won’t go into a lot of detail about the storage part or the actual storage-indication method calculations.
 But it’s important that you get this first step right.
 Ninety-nine percent of pond design failures are due to not having enough storage.

 So let’s assume you already have done the storage estimating by developing the pre- and post-developed hydrographs.
 And then estimating the required storage by computing the area between the two as shown in the blue cross-hatched section here.
 Be conservative, you can always scale the pond size back.
 I just want to make sure you at least get a solution on your first try.

 You have several outflow devices, which one do you size first?
 The riser?
 Intuitively one wants to start with the orifice, then the secondary weir, then the riser and finally the culvert.
 In other words, you naturally want to design in the order of return periods, i.e., 2-yr, 10-yr and then 100-yr.
 Don’t do this!
 You could be at it all afternoon.
 The size of one affects the ability of the other, which affects another, and so on.

 A Better Pond Design Procedure

 Here’s the secret to a no-fail outlet structure design:

 Design your devices starting downstream and work your way upstream.